Our friend Dave Russell is back with more commentary about Endangered Rums. Check it out.

-Richard Seal, head of Foursquare Distillery, doesn’t often make a vintage rum.
+Richard Seale, head of Foursquare Distillery, doesn’t often make a vintage rum.
 Pity that, since his 1998 Vintage is one of the world’s finest.
 It had a short production run, but errant bottles can still be found proudly displayed on the top shelf of a few Bajan bars, or left behind and forgotten in a liquor store.
 1998 is a sublime rum, get it!

 The aromas are more appealing and less forward than found in many premium aged Bajan rums.
 Perfectly proportioned too – no single scent overwhelms, and each is released in a new layer if you take time sniffing to explore each one.
 First you’ll find caramelized sugar, vanilla, oak, and smokey char, then 1998 produces a slight must, pleasantly smelling like the inside of a barrel aging building.
 Hints of cocoa, dried fruit (apricot, plum, currants) and nice earthy vegetal qualities (cane and fresh tobacco) and just a bit of spice (cinnamon and clove) are also apparent.

 Foursquare’s Vintage 1998 rum is so incredibly well balanced that its complex individual flavors stand together like a well rehearsed chorus.
 It’s worth the fight.
 SRP $35

 To read more from Dave, check out his website, RumGallery.com.